Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Experiments

-We then discuss how the introduction of the proposed ``Local Image Stream'' and ``Skeleton Stream'' allowed us to improve the recognition accuracy.
-In particular, the word ``man'' was focused upon, where the contribution of the proposed streams was evident.
-The experimental results on WLASL100 dataset confirmed the Top-1 accuracy for ``man'' with Baseline2 was 0\%.
-However, the accuracy improved to 100\% by Ours6, where ``Local Image Stream'' and ``Skeleton Stream'' were additionally utilized for Baseline2.
-In the results of Baseline2, ``man'' was erroneously recognized as ``woman'' and ``full.''
-As shown in Fig.~\ref{fig:man}, the signs for ``man,'' ``woman,'' and ``full'' involve a similar series of gestures: bringing one hand up to the face and then bringing the hand down.
+We next discuss how the introduction of the proposed local image and skeleton streams allows us to improve the recognition accuracy.
+In particular, we focus on the word \textit{man}, for which the contribution of the proposed streams was evident.
+The experimental results on the WLASL100 dataset confirmed Top-1 accuracy for \textit{man} with Baseline2 was 0\%.
+However, the accuracy of Ours6, which is Baseline2 with the local image and skeleton streams, increased to 100\%.
+In the results of Baseline2, \textit{man} was erroneously recognized as \textit{woman} and \textit{full}.
+As shown in \cref{fig:man}, the signs for \textit{man}, \textit{woman}, and \textit{full} involve a similar series of gestures: bringing one hand up to the face and then bringing it down.
 In other words, it is difficult to recognize words that contain similar gestures with a model like Baseline2, which uses only the appearance information of the whole image.
-The fact that Ours6 successfully recognized these words indicates that ``Local Image Stream'' and ``Skeleton Stream'' are effective for WSLR, especially recognizing signs that contain similar hand and body movements.
+The fact that Ours6 successfully recognized these words indicates that the local image and skeleton streams are effective for WSLR, especially recognizing signs that contain similar hand and body movements.